tj-tusharjain/azure-compute-docs/articles/virtual-machines/install-vm-watch.md

 ### Validate that the Application Health VM extension is installed in the virtual machine scale set

-Go to the [Azure portal](https://portal.azure.com) and confirm that the Application Health VM extension was successfully installed in the virtual machine scale set.
+Go to the [Azure portal](https://portal.azure.com) and confirm that the Application Health VM extension was successfully installed.

 The following screenshot shows a Windows installation.